About deployment server

 A key use case is to manage configuration for groups of forwarders.
 For example, if you have several sets of forwarders, each set residing on a different machine type, you can use the deployment server to push out different content according to machine type.
 Similarly, in a distributed search environment, you can use a deployment server to push out content to sets of indexers.

-Important: Do not use deployment server to manage configuration files across peer nodes (indexers) in a cluster.
+Important: Do not use deployment server to manage configuration files across nodes in a cluster.
 Instead, use the configuration bundle method discussed in "Update common peer configurations" in the Managing Indexers and Clusters manual.
-You can, however, use deployment server to distribute updates to cluster search heads.

 The first several topics in this section explain how to configure a deployment server and its clients.
 Topics then follow that show how to employ this technology for specific use cases.